craigmonson/colonize/README.md

 There is one, global `.colonize.yaml` file that configures _how_ clonize runs.
 This should be located in the root of your project.
-Colonize will walk up the tree until it finds thi file, at which pint it'll assume that's the project root.
+Colonize will walk up the tree until it finds the file, at which point it'll assume that's the project root.
 Environment configuration will be read through the branches up to the root.

 #### Leaves vs Branches ####